Metimol1/VisionCraft/README.md

 }
 ```

-The response to this request will contain a list of link to the generated GIF.
+The response to this request will contain a list of link to the generated image.

 **Python Example:**